set.seed(123)

 In some cases one may not need to select a subset of explanatory variables, and in fact, doing so may affect negatively the accuracy of the resulting predictions.
 In what follows we discuss such an example.
 Consider the credit card data set that contains information on credit card users.
 The interest is in predicting the balance carried by a client.
 We first load the data, and to simplify the presentation here we consider only the numerical explanatory variables:

-x <- read.table("data/Credit.csv", sep = ",", header = TRUE, row.names = 1)
+<- read.table("data/Credit.csv", sep = ",", header = TRUE, row.names = 1)

-x <- x[, c(1:6, 11)]
+x <- x[, c(1:6, 11)] x

-There are 6 available covariates, and a stepwise search selects a model with 5 of them (discarding Education):
+There are 6 available covariates, and a stepwise search selects a model with 5 of them (discarding Education

 library(MASS)

-null <- lm(Balance ~ 1, data = x)
+<- lm(Balance ~ 1, data = x)

-full <- lm(Balance ~ ., data = x)
+null <- lm(Balance ~ ., data = x)

-(tmp.st <- stepAIC(null, scope = list(lower = null, upper = full), trace = 0))
+full <- stepAIC(null, scope = list(lower = null, upper = full), trace = 0))

 #> Call: